 2. Adaptation to students from diverse populations.
 3.2 The candidate understands well how elementary students differ in their development and approaches to learning.
 The candidate creates highly effective instructional opportunities that are adapted to students from diverse populations.
 The candidate understands how elementary students differ in their development and approaches to learning.
 The candidate creates instructional opportunities that are adapted to students from diverse populations.
-The candidate understands how elementary students differ in their development and approaches to learning with a few errors in their thinking .
-The candidate creates instructional opportunities that are adapted to students from diverse populations with some errors in practice .
+The candidate understands how elementary students differ in their development and approaches to learning with a few errors in their thinking.
+The candidate creates instructional opportunities that are adapted to students from diverse populations with some errors in practice.
 The candidate does not understand how elementary students differ in their development and approaches to learning.
-The candidate does not create instructional opportunities that are adapted to students from diverse populations. -- -- -- -- --- --
+The candidate does not create instructional opportunities that are adapted to students from diverse populations. -- -- --- --- -- ---

-3. Development of critical thinking and The candidate understands well a variety of teaching strategies that encourage elementary students' development of critical thinking and problem solving.
-The candidate understands a variety of teaching strategies that encourage elementary students' development of critical thinking and problem solving.
+3. Developme critical thinking problem solving and The candidate understands a variety of teaching strategies that encourage elementary students' development of critical thinking and problem solving.
+The candidate uses a variety of teaching strategies that encourage elementary students' development of critical thinking and problem solving.
 The candidate understands a variety of teaching strategies that encourage elementary students' development of critical thinking and problem solving with a few errors in their thinking.
-The candidate does not understand the variety of teaching strategies that encourage elementary students' development of critical thinking and problem solving. problem solving.
-3.3 The candidate effectively uses a variety of teaching strategies that encourage elementary students' development of critical thinking and problem solving.
-The candidate uses a variety of teaching strategies that encourage elementary students' development of critical thinking and problem solving.
 The candidate uses a variety of teaching strategies that encourage elementary students' development of critical thinking and problem solving with some errors in practice.
-The candidate does not use a variety of teaching strategies that encourage elementary students' development of critical thinking and problem solving.
+The candidate does not understand the variety of teaching strategies that encourage elementary students' development of critical thinking and problem solving.
+The candidate does not use a variety of teaching strategies that encourage elementary students' development of critical thinking and problem solving. -- ----- --- -- ---

 4. Active engagement in learning.
-3.4 The candidate is highly effective in using their knowledge and understanding of individual and group motivation and behavior among students at the K- 6 level to foster active engagement in learning, self-motivation, and positive social interaction and to create supportive learning environments.
-The candidate uses their knowledge and understanding of individual and group motivation and behavior among students at the K- 6 level to foster active engagement in learning, self-motivation, and positive social interaction and to create supportive learning environments.
-The candidate uses their knowledge and understanding of individual and group motivation and behavior among students at the K- 6 level to foster active engagement in learning, self-motivation, and positive social interaction and to create supportive learning environments with some errors in practice .
-The candidate does not use their knowledge and understanding of individual and group motivation and behavior among students at the K- 6 level to foster active engagement in learning, self-motivation, and positive social interaction and to create supportive learning environments.
+3.4 The candidate is highly effective in using their knowledge and understanding of individual and group motivation and behavior among students at the K-6 level to foster active engagement in learning, self-motivation, and positive social interaction and to create supportive learning environments.
+The candidate uses their knowledge and understanding of individual and group motivation and behavior among students at the K-6 level to foster active engagement in learning, self-motivation, and positive social interaction and to create supportive learning environments.
+The candidate uses their knowledge and understanding of individual and group motivation and behavior among students at the K-6 level to foster active engagement in learning, self-motivation, and positive social interaction and to create supportive learning environments with some errors in practice.
+The candidate does not use their knowledge and understanding of individual and group motivation and behavior among students at the K-6 level to foster active engagement in learning, self-motivation, and positive social interaction and to create supportive learning environments.
 5. Communication to foster collaboration.
 3.5 The candidate is highly effective in using their knowledge and understanding of effective verbal, nonverbal, and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the elementary classroom.
 The candidate uses their knowledge and understanding of effective verbal, nonverbal, and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the elementary classroom.
-The candidate uses their knowledge and understanding of effective verbal, nonverbal, and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the elementary classroom with some errors in thinking .
+The candidate uses their knowledge and understanding of effective verbal, nonverbal, and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the elementary classroom with some errors in thinking.
 The candidate does not use their knowledge and understanding of effective verbal, nonverbal, and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the elementary classroom.